How Credit Repair Affects the Mortgage Process Explained

 When you dispute a derogatory account, credit bureaus temporarily remove that item from your score calculation — as if it doesn’t exist.
 This artificially inflates your credit score, which means the score the lender sees isn’t accurate.

-That’s why FHA, VA, and conventional lenders don’t allow credit disputes on certain accounts during the mortgage process.
+That’s why FHA, VA, and conventional lenders don’t allow credit disputes on certain accounts because of how credit repair affects the mortgage process.

 Why Credit Repair Can Backfire During Mortgage Qualification